-It’s difficult to make predictions, especially about the future.
-As predicted, 2018 will most likely be a year of growth for most organizations, as the global economy is on the rise.
+2019 will most likely be another year of growth for most organizations, as the global economy is on the rise.
 Many businesses, however, are already facing the next challenge: how can they grow faster, or at least as fast as their competitors?

 It’s mainly larger and older organizations that struggle with this issue: they can’t keep up with their competitors, especially startups or other challengers that are more agile and less burdened by their legacy, and who strive to embrace new opportunities to disrupt the big players.
 To name just a few of the most famous ones: HelloFresh, Uber, Spotify and Netflix are all relatively new entrants in the market, and have managed to claim their market share and even change the market dynamics.